dukt/social-docs/docs/managing-login-accounts.md

 <a href="{{ craft.social.getLoginAccountConnectUrl('google') }}>Enable social login with Google</a>
 ```

-## Disconnecting from a login provider
+## Disconnect from a login provider

 Get login account disconnect URL by login provider handle.